 James Otis is a Health Systems Manager for the Department of Veterans Affairs.
 An Army veteran, his background is in Logistics Operations & Water Purification and Distribution.
 He holds an Executive Masters of Business Administration from the University of Denver and is a Certified Small Business Mentor.
 In his spare time he researches the quality of Colorado’s “solid” water reserves at such locations as Monarch Mountain, Copper Mountain, Breckenridge, and Vail.

 Anthony Sexton – Director

 Anthony Sexton is a Colorado native.
-He has lived in Monument and within the Triview Metro District boundary for over five years.
+He has lived in Monument and within the Triview Metro District boundary for 10 years.
 He manages and operates a local family-owned lawncare and landscaping company.
 He has extensive knowledge of outdoor landscape maintenance and is in tune with landscaping best practices and water usage.
 His favorite part of being a Triview board member is the interaction with the community while implementing projects that benefit the whole community.
 He enjoys the thoughtful deliberation the board takes as they carefully review projects and the financial impact they will have on district.
 Anthony believes that everyone has a duty to contribute to their community in some form.
 His role as a Triview board member, while personally rewarding, is also his effort to serve the community.
 He’s confident that the tremendous efforts of the other board members and the District’s outstanding leadership are making Triview better for all who live and work there.